AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 The App role policy
 (`example <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`__),
 has different “Actions” to allow on certain resources.
-Your Aviatrix controller needs those policies to function.
+Your Aviatrix Controller needs those policies to function.

-a. ec2 – to create/delete/list/modify VPCs, Aviatrix gateways, security
+a. ec2 – to create/delete/list/modify VPCs, Aviatrix Gateways, security
    groups, route tables, tags, start instance, stop instance, reboot instance, associate/de-associate IP address, etc.

-b. elasticloadbalancing – to create/configure/delete/modify ELB for Aviatrix VPN gateway
+b. elasticloadbalancing – to create/configure/delete/modify ELB for Aviatrix VPN Gateway

 c. s3 – to create/add/delete s3 buckets for save-and-restore and
    cloudTrail features

-d. sqs – to create/delete/list/send/get SQS and SQS messages for controller-to-gateway communication
+d. sqs – to create/delete/list/send/get SQS and SQS messages for Controller-to-gateway communication

-e. sns – to create/delete/list/subscribe/unsubscribe SNS and SNS topic for gateway HA feature
+e. sns – to create/delete/list/subscribe/unsubscribe SNS and SNS topic for Gateway HA feature

 f. route53 – to create/delete/list hosted zone, and change the resource record for GeoVPN feature

-g. cloudwatch – to put/delete alarm for Aviatrix gateway HA feature
+g. cloudwatch – to put/delete alarm for Aviatrix Gateway HA feature

-h. iam – to support role based IAM account
+h. iam – to support role-based IAM account

-How to reduce APP Role Policy
+How to Reduce APP Role Policy
 ==============================

-1. Default APP Role Based Policy
+1. Default APP Role-Based Policy
 --------------------------------

 Click
 `here <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`__
-to see a default APP role based policy.
-In the default APP role based policy, it allows actions to apply to all resource.
+to see a default APP role-based policy.
+In the default APP role-based policy, it allows actions to apply to all resource.
 By changing Resource field from a wildcard ‘*’ to a more specific resource ARN can limit the service the assumed role can do.
 The examples are described in the later